Kids & Money

 Top 3 Personal Finance Tips for Graduating Seniors

-I was asked to share my top 3 personal finance tips with a class of local high school seniors.
+I was asked to share my top 3 personal finance tips for graduating seniors with a class of local high schoolers.
 There are so many smart money habits new adults need.
 Where to start?
 I tried to focus on the ones that would set these newly minted adults off on the right path.
-Here’s what I came up with: […]
+Here’s what I came up with: [...]

 Financial Literacy in the Time of Coronavirus